wuliwei9278/SSE-PT/README.md

 and the item.
 For every user, their interactions were sorted by timestamp.

 ## Papers
+Our paper is at [arxiv](https://arxiv.org/abs/1908.05435)

-SSE regualrization is used.
+It is worth noting that a new regualrization technique called SSE is used.
 One can refer to the paper below for more details:
 [Stochastic Shared Embeddings: Data-driven Regularization of Embedding Layers](https://arxiv.org/abs/1905.10630)
 ```
 @article{wu2019stochastic,